Legal education in the Philippines: Honorary law degrees

 Some Philippine universities also confer the honorary Doctor of Laws (LL.D.) degree.
 It is given to famous individuals who, in the discretion of the awarding institution, were found to have made significant contributions to a certain field, or to the improvement of society or development of the conditions of mankind in general.

 Ecclesiastical law degrees

 A few Roman Catholic seminaries and graduate schools offer degree programs in canon law, an ecclesiastical program that is not required in the Philippine Bar Examinations.
 The University of Santo Tomas Faculty of Canon Law runs the oldest academic programs of this kind.
 Its Licentiate of Canon Law (J.C.L.) and Doctor of Canon Law (J.C.D.) programs are open to priests, nuns, theologians, and even to lay people (i.e., trial court judges, law deans, family lawyers etc.).
 Judges of the Roman Catholic Marriage Tribunal typically hold academic degrees in the field.
 Degrees in canon law, strictly speaking, are not considered law degrees in the Philippines.

-Developments

-There is a move among members of the Philippine Association of Law Schools (PALS) to convert their LL.B. programs into J.D. curricula.
-There are currently two possible directions for the change: First, the conversion of LL.B. programs through adopting a model substantially similar to the J.D. curriculum introduced by the Ateneo de Manila Law School (the J.D.
-Programs of the FEU-La Salle consortium and the University of Batangas Law School are of this mold), and second, simply changing the name of the degree conferred from "LL.B." to "J.D." while essentially retaining the same course offerings as those in the DECS Model Law Curriculum (DECS Order No. 27, series of 1989).